avidianity/firestore-eloquent/README.md

 Notes:

 - The Authenticatable class for user models is still under development.
-- It's possible to not override the constructor of the class, the library will try to infer the collection name according to the name of the class.
+- It's possible to not override the constructor of the class, the library will try to infer the collection name according to the name of the class (ex: model `Post` will have a collection name of `post`).
 But this is not recommended because building a production version of an app that is using this library will most likely rename these classes due to minification of the code from webpack or other module bundlers.

 ```typescript
 import { Model, ModelData } from 'firestore-eloquent';